MobileCSP/MobileCSP/_sources/Unit9-Beyond-AP/Python-Loops-Lists.rst

     :datafile: kitten.jpg, puppies.jpg, student.jpg
     :autograde: unittest

-    Run the following code to see how it changes the white background of the image.
+    Run the following code to see how it changes the white background of the image to purple/violet with high red and blue values.
 The original image is above.
-Can you change the color of the student's hair which is close to black?
+Can you write an if statement to change the color of the student's hair which is close to black?
 Can you change the red t-shirt to another color?
 You can also experiment with the files kitten.jpg and puppies.jpg.
     ~~~~
     from image import *